DAR File No.: 28693

 (2) The employment plan of each recipient of WTE financial assistance must contain the requirement that the client participate 40 hours per week.
 The client must spend those hours in the same activities described for a primary parent under FEPTP as found in R986-200-215(3).
 Married couples cannot share the performance requirements and each client must participate a minimum of 40 hours per week.

-(3) Participation may be excused only if the client can[:
+(3) Participation may be excused only if the client can[

-(b) ] show [other good]reasonable cause as defined in R986-400-406(1)[determined by the Department.
-Good cause may include, but is not limited to, such things as death or grave illness in the immediate family or extraordinary transportation problems].
+:(a) verify illness; or(b)] show [other good]reasonable cause as defined in R986-400-406(1)[determined by the Department.
+Good cause may include, but is not limited to, such things as death or grave illness in the immediate family or extraordinary transportation problems].R986-400-454.
+Failure to Comply with the Requirements of an Employment Plan.

-(1) If a client fails to comply with the requirements of the employment plan without [good]reasonable cause as defined in R986-400-406(a), financial assistance will be terminated immediately.[ Good cause under this paragraph means verified illness, lack of transportation, or extraordinary circumstances as determined by the employment counselor.]
+good]reasonable cause as defined in R986-400-406(a), financial assistance will be terminated immediately.[Good cause under this paragraph means verified illness, lack of transportation, or extraordinary circumstances as determined by the employment counselor.](2) Advanced notice of termination is not required.

 (3) If there are two clients in the household and only one client fails to comply, financial assistance for both will be terminated.